,

 The California Riding and Hiking Trail was part of an ambitious 1940s California State Parks project to create a statewide trail network.
 Due to land ownership issues, it was never completed.
 However, the sections within Joshua Tree are complete and provide an excellent opportunity for experienced hikers to explore the park's vast scenic backcountry and do some backcountry camping if desired.

-This hike can be done in a single day, but I wouldn't recommend that.
-Instead, it should be done in two days.
-Covington Flats to Juniper Flat (Section B) can be done on the first day with an overnight stay at Ryan Campground (or in the backcountry).
-On the second day, hike from Juniper Flat to Geology Flat and continue on to Twin Tanks (Sections C and D).
-White Tanks Campground is nearby, or you could camp in the backcountry.
-Remember to check with park rangers for current backcountry permits.
-There is no reliable water source along the trail, so bring your own.
+These sections can be done in a single day, but I wouldn't recommend that.
+Instead, it should be done in two days: Covington Flat to Juniper Flat (Section B) on the first day (with an overnight stay at Ryan Campground, in the backcountry, or even in town), then hike from Juniper Flat to Geology Flat and continue to Twin Tanks (Sections C and D) on the second day.
+White Tanks Campground is near Twin Tanks, or you could camp in the backcountry (or town).
+Remember to check with the park for current backcountry permits and conditions.
+There are no reliable water sources along the trail, so bring plenty of water — at least a gallon per person per day and more in hot weather.

 Directions